MSPO

 “Let them enjoy this feast and be patient.
 No one can rush an elephant anyway.”

 These are some great lessons from the Sabah Softwoods experience with elephants that are bound to be useful to other plantations.
-Even as the work continues on building the elephant corridor as a medium term measure to reduce human-elephant encounters, the company’s long term vision for reducing these encounters is to work with other stakeholders in the wider landscape to create a lasting solution for both humans and elephants.
+Even as the work continues on building the elephant corridor as a medium-term measure to reduce human-elephant encounters, the company’s long-term vision for reducing these encounters is to work with other stakeholders in the wider landscape to create a lasting solution for both humans and elephants.

 The creation of a connected landscape for elephants in the Tawau area should be a relatively easy task under the MSPO standards for High Conservation Value areas.
 With its implementation across Sabah state in 2019, we hope that more stories of outstanding conservation initiatives like that of Sabah Softwoods will surface.
 In the meantime, we hope you have enjoyed reading this particular story from the field on elephant co-existence with plantations.